rishabhgoel0213/rishabhgoel0213/README.md

 - **NeuralNetCpp**: A complete implementation of a neural network in C++.

-- **KattisSolutions**: My solutions to various Kattis problems written in Java.
+- **KattisSolutions**: My solutions to various competitive programming problems from the Kattis database written in Java, Python, or C++.

 - **PMTWebsite**: Website for Phoenix Motor Sports Formula SAE Team, hosted on a DigitalOcean Droplet.

 - **RealPokerGame**: A fast-paced free-to-play poker game where you compete for rating points, developed in Dart.

+- **PirateTime**: An app where you compete with friends online to reduce screentime in a fun, pirate-themed game, developed in Android Studio.

 ## Get in Touch